Robert F. Kennedy, Jr.

 Senta Depuydt is a Belgian journalist and health freedom activist.
 She has a bachelor degree in Law from the Université Saint-Louis in Brussels and a licenciate degree in Communication sciences and journalism from the Université Catholique de Louvain, in Louvain-la-Neuve (1992).
 After working several years in marketing and communications for international companies she started a family and experienced the autistic regression of one of her children.
 Fortunately she also had the immense blessing of witnessing his full recovery with appropriate biomedical and educational interventions.

-Senta works with vaccine free choice organizations across all Europe and has been a board member of the European Forum for Vaccine Vigilance and of the French Ligue Nationale pour la Liberté de Vacciner, as well as an accredited lobbyist at the European parliament.
-She has exposed issues regarding autism, vaccines and international health agenda on many occasions in Belgium, France, Switzerland, Italy, Germany, Great-Britain, or at the health commission of the Polish parliament and other countries outside Europe.
-She also published articles on these issues in alternative press and health magazines such as Nexus, Néosanté, Alternative Santé, Rebelle Santé, Asperger Amitié, Liberté et Vaccinations.
-Her native language is French, but she is also fluent in English, Dutch and Italian and has an understanding of German and Spanish.
+Senta Depuydt works with vaccine free choice organizations across all Europe and has been a board member of the European Forum for Vaccine Vigilance and of the French Ligue Nationale pour la Liberté de Vacciner, as well as an accredited lobbyist at the European parliament.
+Her native language is French, but she also speaks English, Dutch and Italian and has an understanding of German and Spanish.

-She is committed to promote new visions of global and individual health models that prioritize safe environmental policies and are rooted in the respect of fundamental freedoms and human rights.
+She is committed to promote a new vision of health that focuses on safe environmental policies and is rooted in the respect of fundamental freedoms and human rights.